Prehistory to Brusilov offensive

 Preparation of the Brusilov offensive

 Brusilov could not agree, and suggested assaults along the full frontline.
 This last mentioned suggestion was made in opinion of the advanced rail communications on the German side of the frontline.
 By rapidly transferring soldiers from a silent area the German generals could comfortably strengthen that section of their frontline threatened by the Russians.
-If he Russian strike emerged not at a single place but at a number of points, this would be trickier, particularly as it would be difficult to predict which of the assaults had been developed to grow into the chief push.
+If the Russian strike emerged not at a single place but at a number of points, this would be trickier, particularly as it would be difficult to predict which of the assaults had been developed to grow into the chief push.

 It had been ultimately decided that an attack would be started at the end of May, and that Brusilov’s South-West Front would create the first push however that the primary drive would actually begin shortly later on Evert’s West Front and be aimed towards Wilno.

 While he left this conference Brusilov had been informed by an associate that he had been foolish to risk his status by providing to start an attack.
-Unperturbed with this pessimism, he came back to his South-West Front headquarter to make the best of his 6 week preparation period.
+Unperturbed with this pessimism, he came back to his South-West Front headquarters to make the best of his 6-week preparation period.
 He chose not to concentrate his troops however to request each one of the 4 generals leading his armies to arrange an assault; with arrangements being prepared at several locations on his Two hundred mile front the opponent would be helpless to anticipate where the main strike would come.

 Each line had a minimum of 3 full-depth trenches, with 50 to 60 yds between each trench.
 There were properly constructed machine-gun nests, dugouts, sniper hideouts, and as plenty of connecting ditches as were necessary.
 In front of each line there was a barbed wire obstacle, made up of about 20 rows of posts to which were attached swathes of barbed wire, several of which had been really solid and several mined or electrified.

-Brusilov’s planes had pictured fine photos of those defences and the information had been used in large-scale maps so that, as was demonstrated afterwards, the Russian officers had maps of the same quality of the enemy frontline as had the Austro-Hungarian.
+Brusilov’s planes had pictured fine photos of those defenses and the information had been used in large-scale maps so that, as was demonstrated afterwards, the Russian officers had maps of the same quality of the enemy frontline as had the Austro-Hungarian.
 Moreover, despite the fact that throughout the planning time the majority of the men had been held properly at the rear of the frontline, the Russian officers spent a lot of time in advanced trenches checking out the ground over which they would attack.
 Meanwhile, with unique sighting shots the gunners could actually find the range of their upcoming targets, and shell stocks had been increase.
 Ditches to provide as deployment and attacking spots had been created close to the front-line Austro-Hungarian frontline, occasionally being as near as between 100 and 75 yds.
 Since this was to be an extensively distributed undertaking and never a regular full-strike assault, absolutely no reserves had been deployed.

 During the time his 4 army generals had been each arranging the details of their respective assaults, Brusilov was in contact – frequently acrimonious contact – with STAVKA about the issue of timing.